 20. Trumpet Flower (Brugmansia)

-Also commonly called angel’s trumpets, trumpet flowers refer to the seven species of flowering plants of the Brugmansia genus that belongs to the Solanaceae (nightshade) plant family.
-Native to the tropical regions of South America, the genus contains both woody shrubs and trees that produce surprisingly large (between 6 and 20-inches long) trumpet-shaped flowers (that are very toxic) that hang like Christmas tree ornaments from within the plant’s large foliage.
+Also commonly called angel’s trumpets, trumpet flowers refer to the seven species of Brugmansia genus flowering plants belonging to the Solanaceae (nightshade) plant family.
+Native to the tropical regions of South America, the genus contains both woody shrubs and trees that produce surprisingly large (between 6 and 20 inches long) trumpet-shaped flowers (that are very toxic) that hang like Christmas tree ornaments from within the plant’s large foliage.

 Native to South America, the Caribbean, Mexico, and the southern United States, Eustoma is a genus of just three species of herbaceous annual flowering plants in the Gentianaceae (gentian) plant family.

 In addition to lisianthus, flowers of the Eustoma genus are also commonly referred to as prairie gentian.
-They produce long, slender stalks and beautiful flowers with whorl-shaped blossoms that are almost rose-like in appearance.
+They produce long, slender stalks and beautiful flowers with whorl-shaped, almost rose-like blossoms.